PROPAGANDA REIGNS SUPREME

 into a little bullyboy tagging behind the head bully.

-When I played football I hated bullies and cowards who whacked
+Playing football I came to hate bullies and cowards who whacked

 people when they weren't looking.
-But as I watch the US command
+Watching the US command

 a better man than that.
 I think we've joined the ranks of the bullies.